 Parents can apply through the parent portal online at www.lincolnshire.gov.uk/schooladmissions, or request a paper application form.
+Schools may also accept a direct admission.

 If there are more applications than places for a particular year group the oversubscription criteria as detailed above will be used to distinguish how the places will be allocated.
 In all cases where a place is refused at a school the applicant will be informed of their right of appeal to an independent panel.